shanevanheerden/shanevanheerden.github.io/_posts/2021-02-16-using_machine_learning_to_classify_personally_identifiable_data_fields_description.md

 ## 1. The problem

-Recently, I was tasked with a new challenge by a client who provides services related to understanding consumer data.
+Recently, I was tasked with a new challenge by a client who provides services related to secure sharing of consumer data.
 In order to strengthen their [*General Data Protection Regulation*](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR) compliance and boost their clients' trust, they wanted a solution that could help them automatically identify sensitive fields in their clients' consumer data so that these could be encrypted appropriately.
 This was an important problem to tackle since all organisations and companies that handle data relating to EU citizens must comply with GDPR.

 This is a two-part blog post where I am going to walk you through how I helped them solve this problem with some clever engineering and the help of Machine Learning!